atbcb/ICTTestingBaseline/docs/10Forms.md

 2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test Instructions
+1. Check that the combination of the accessible name and accessible description is not empty.
 1. Check that the combination of the accessible name, accessible description, and other programmatic associations (e.g., table column and/or row associations) describes each input field and includes all relevant instructions and cues (textual and graphical).
 Reference [HTML Accessibility API Mappings 1.0](https://www.w3.org/TR/html-aam-1.0/#input-type-text-input-type-password-input-type-search-input-type-tel-input-type-url-and-textarea-element) for details on techniques that contribute to the computation of the accessible name and accessible description.

 ### Test Results